jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (b) if there is no minimum disqualification period, the expiry of 2 years from the date of the disqualification order.
 (3) The court may order that, as from a date specified in the order, the disqualification be removed or varied, or that the application be refused.
-(4) In deciding an application under this section, the court may have regard to— (a) the character of the applicant; and
+(4) In deciding an application under this section, the court may have regard to— (a) the matters specified in section 169(4); and
-  (b) the applicant's conduct since the disqualification order was made; and (c) the nature of the offence of which the applicant was convicted; and (d) any other circumstance of the case.
+  (b) the applicant's conduct since the disqualification order was made.
 (5) If the court varies the disqualification or refuses the application, the person who is disqualified may not re-apply under subsection (1) before the expiry of 12 months after the date of the order of variation or the refusal.

 ### 169B Offence of contravening disqualification order
-(1) A person commits an offence who, in contravention of an order made under section 169(1), becomes the owner of, or exercises authority in respect of, an animal or animals of a particular kind or description to which the order relates.
+(1) A person commits an offence if the person contravenes a disqualification order made under section 169(3) (under which provision a court can make an order relating to an animal or animals of a particular kind or description or to animals generally).
 (2) A person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $75,000 or to both:
   (b) in the case of a body corporate, to a fine not exceeding $350,000.